 Do I Need to Double the Cook Time if I Double the Recipe?

 What is great about the Instant Pot is that you do not have to double the cook time!
 However, it will take longer for your pot to come to pressure.
 Remember, everything in the pot must reach the same temperature before it begins the cooking time.
+For more tips check out the instant pot manual.

 What Buttons do I Use on My Instant Pot?